It is your responsibility to make sure that your rent is paid regularly on time.

 There are 9 easy ways to pay:

 If you have a current bank or building society account, we can arrange for your rent to be paid monthly, directly to us, with a Direct Debit.
-Please call the Customer Service Team on 0115 9166 066 or email email@example.com for a form.
+Please fill out the Direct Debit Form and return it to us.

 If you pay by Direct Debit we will notify the bank of any increases in rent.
 We will let you know in writing when the Direct Debit will start, and any changes to the payments.
 If the payments are rejected by the bank twice the arrangement will be cancelled and you will have to pay by one of the other payment methods.
 If it is cancelled we will write and let you know.